 Why this is a strong answer:

-2. Also, the answer shows that you abide by the policies set by the company, which is very important in such situations.
+- The answer also shows that you abide by the company’s policies, which is very important in such situations.

 Question 4: Tell Me About a Time You Had to Deal With a Difficult Customer